robertjchristian/MRC/README.md

 # Building Decentralized AI

-On December 9, 2023 the Decentralized AI communitty assembled from around the world at Kiretsu in Austin, Texas in order to begin contributing to this repository.
+On December 9, 2023 the Decentralized AI community assembled from around the world at Kiretsu in Austin, Texas in order to begin contributing to this repository.

 The objectives are to define
     1. The tech stack
-    2. Practical technical standards for collabortion within in the community
+    2. Practical technical standards for collaboration within in the community

-Morpheus encourages and will incentivize developers who propose or impliment new standards/integrations between open source projects in DeAI.
+Morpheus encourages and will incentivize developers who propose or implement new standards/integrations between open source projects in DeAI.

 Live Journal